 A third nerve palsy may be present at birth, and the exact cause may not be clear.
-Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes and high blood pressure.
+Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes, and high blood pressure.

 Children may develop amblyopia in the involved eye.
 Amblyopia can often be treated by patching the unaffected eye.
-Patching may be necessary for several years, sometimes until age 9 years.
+Patching may be necessary for several years, sometimes until age 12 years.
 Children with severe third nerve palsy often do not have binocular vision (simultaneous perception with both eyes), and stereopsis (three dimensional vision) is often absent.
-An abnormal head posture may allow binoculoar vision.
+An abnormal head posture may allow binocular vision.
 Partial palsy is often associated with the development of binocular vision.